Journal of Accounting Research

 Author Guidelines and Journal Policies

-Articles published in the Journal of Accounting Research between 1963 and 2000 are available digitally at JSTOR.
+Articles published in the Journal of Accounting Research between 1963 and 2000 are available digitally at EBSCO and JSTOR.

 JAR papers associated with Dr. James E. Hunton

 Please see the following announcement for information regarding papers published in JAR that are associated with Dr. James E. Hunton.